rejetto/hfs/dev-plugins.md

 Currently, these properties are supported:
 - `type: 'string' | 'number' | 'boolean' | 'select' | 'multiselect'` .
 Default is `string`.
 - `label: string` what name to display next to the field.
 Default is based on `key`.
+- `defaultValue: any` value to be used when nothing is set.
 - `helperText: string` extra text printed next to the field.

 Based on `type`, other properties are supported: